 Unfortunately, that’s not all.
 I actually remain unconvinced that data shows you anything, irrespective of confounding information.
 Here’s my analysis:

-- The study is lacking evidence of a dose-response effect–the only way to confirm a toxic effect is to establish the range of pesticide “dosage” (in this case applications or something quantifiable) that caused what level of ASD.
+- It’s not that I’m a naive pro-glyphosate scientist – I understand toxicology, so I need a fairly decent dose-response effect, one of the key factors in toxicology, to jump on board the glyphosate causes autism train.
+Or any pesticides causing autism train.
+This study is lacking evidence of a dose-response effect – the only way to confirm a toxic effect is to establish the range of pesticide “dosage” (in this case applications or something quantifiable) that caused what level of ASD.
 If they had a large enough subject population, and they knew the actual pesticide burden of each mother, they could develop a dose (pesticides) response (ASD) graph.

 - The authors spent an inordinate amount of time discussing other animal studies, tying pesticides to neurodevelopmental disorders, as if they had to add some meat to their article because the actual case-control study was so thin.